Conflux-Chain/conflux-documentation/docs/general/blockchain-security/backup-wallet.md

 - Enable advanced security features, such as Ledger's anti-phishing word verification
 - Consider using multiple hardware wallets stored in different locations

-#### Security Enhancement Measures:

-- Regularly review memorized content
-- Combine with other backup methods, don't rely solely on memory
-- Example: Create a story with 12 scenes, each representing a mnemonic word

 ## 3. Backup Security Principles and Practices

-### Apply Zero Trust Model

-Assume all networks are insecure and implement the principle of least privilege

-#### Implementation Suggestions:

-- Use virtual machines or [Tails OS](https://tails.boum.org/) to handle sensitive information
-- Generate and recover wallets in offline environments
-- Use hardware wallets to sign all transactions

-### Multi-layered Defense Strategy

-Implement a multi-layered security approach to ensure comprehensive protection

-#### Implementation Example:

-1. Store main funds in hardware wallets
-2. Use hot wallets (e.g., mobile apps) for small daily transactions
-3. Use multi-signature wallets for team or large funds
-4. Regularly transfer funds from hot wallets to cold storage

 ### Regular Security Audits